Periodontal Disease

 - Doxycycline

-It can be controlled by frequent Plaque removal by brushing, flossing, and rinsing with mouthwashes, and at times by surgery of the gums and antibiotics.
+It can be controlled by frequent Plaque removal by brushing, flossing, and rinsing with mouthwashes, and at times by gums surgery and antibiotics.

 […] Metabolic Alkalosis VomitingAlkali therapyUrinary tract infection […]